MyProjectsProgress/E-Commerce-Web-App/Readme.md

 In this section, we will talk a bit about the security measures that you can use to secure your application.

+### 15- Appendix ✅ Done

+In this section, I will add some lessons about JavaScript that you can refer back to if you want to brush up on them to help you while you're working on the course.
-### 15- Enhancements 🔄 Not Yet
+### 16- Nest.JS 🔄 Not Yet

 In this section, we will add the enhancements that will be added to the course, in addition to recording any problems that arise and adding them to this section.

-### 16- Appendix ✅ Done

-In this section, I will add some lessons about JavaScript that you can refer back to if you want to brush up on them to help you while you're working on the course.

 Contribution
 Contributions are welcome!
 If you find a bug or want to add a feature, please submit a pull request.